 - Fifth’s Disease – Children should be kept out of school if fever is present.
 Student can come to school with rash.

-- Acute cold and/or persistent cough - It is difficult for your child to concentrate with a constant cough and or nasal congestion.
-Consider keeping child at home until cough and or congestion is under control.
+- Acute cold and/or persistent cough – it is difficult for your child to concentrate with a constant cough and or nasal congestion.
+Please consider keeping child at home until cough and or congestion is under control.

 - Pediculosis (head lice) – Stay home at least until removal of all nits and completion of proper shampoo treatment.
 The school nurse must check your child before they can return to school.